EU Parliament united in call for first-ever geothermal strategy

 Over 60 percent of the energy we use to heat our homes still comes from fossil fuels.
 Replacing this with geothermal energy could help Europe achieve its ambitious emission reduction targets of 2030 and 2050.

-However, the lack of an EU-wide strategy is holding back development.
+However, high initial cost and the lack of an EU-wide strategy is holding back development.
 That is why, in 2022, a coalition of 151 businesses called on the commission to formulate a strategy.

 This was followed on Thursday by MEPs which voted in favour of the resolution with a majority of 531 against two.
 "The consensus across political groups on this topic is remarkable," justice commissioner Didier Reynders said when addressing the parliament.